 Privacy complaints

-Privacy complaints made to the department must:
+Privacy complaints made to TMR must:

 • be in writing;

-• state an address of the complainant to which notices may be forwarded under the Act;
+• state an address of the complainant to which notices may be forwarded under the Act; and

 Privacy complaints are to be marked private and confidential and forwarded to: